iodigital-com/io-technology/data/blog/az-204-cheatsheets/Connect-To-and-Consume-Azure-Services-and-Third-Party-Services/API-Management-in-Azure-cheatsheet.md

 ### Mock response

-Aborts normal pipeline execution and returns a mocked response to the calle
+Aborts normal pipeline execution and returns a mocked response to the calls

 It generates sample responses from schemas, when schemas are provided and examples are not.
 If neither examples or schemas are found, responses with no content are returned